Propulsion and Machines

-An internal combustion engine burns either gasoline, diesel or something similar (like E85) in order to produce heat which causes air to expand against a piston which in turn rotates a crankshaft which goes through a transmission and eventually to the wheels.
-You know what it means to start an engine.
+An internal combustion engine burns gasoline, diesel or something similar (like E85) which combusts, in order to produce heat.
+The heat causes air inside the combustion chamber to expand against a piston which in turn rotates a crankshaft which goes through a transmission and eventually the wheels turn.
+From experience you probably know what it means to start an engine.
 If an internal combustion engine isn't turning, it is off.
 In order to produce any force, it must be turning.
-The higher the engine speed, the more combustion events per second take place, and the larger the force it can deliver to propel a vehicle.
-While this is true over a wide range of engine speeds, ultimately what puts an end to this growth of force with engine speed is that the engine needs to "inhale" air to mix with the fuel for combustion, and then needs to "exhale" that same air with spent fuel out the tail pipe.
+If it wasn't for some details of air flow into and out of the engine, an engine would produce the same force to propel your car regardless of engine speed.
+In reality, the effectiveness with which the engine sucks air into the combustion chamber as well as the flow restrictions typically lead to a force that at first rises with engine speed and then after moderate engine speeds decreases due to flow restrictions.
+Ultimately what puts an end to an engine spinning ever faster is that the engine needs to "inhale" air to mix with the fuel for combustion, and then needs to "exhale" that same air with spent fuel out the tail pipe.
 It is the flow of air through small intake ports and exhaust ports that becomes very difficult at high engine speeds.
 Quite literally the energy of combustion ends up being entirely wasted on the intake and exhaust of air at too high an engine speed and none is left over to propel the vehicle down the road.
-These two effects in combination tend to lead to a force curve that rises linearly at first, but then peaks and dies off with engine speed.
 An example can be seen below.
 The lower curve is labeled as "torque", which is the effective twisting force of the crankshaft.
 While it comes out of the engine as a torque, or twist, when the rubber hits the road it is just a force to propel the car.
-Don't understand this to mean that torque equals force.
+Please don't misunderstand this to mean that torque equals force.
 It doesn't.
 But after the torque turns gears and drive shafts and wheels, what we get is a force that is proportional to the torque.
 The effect of gearing is discussed later.

 Modeling a Torque (or Force) Curve

-If we wanted to define a function that looks like this torque curve, we could use a polynomial function to fit to the curve.
+If we wanted to define a function that looks like a torque curve, we could use a polynomial function to fit to the curve.
 That is the most common thing to do.
-The simplest function that seems like it might fit the curve is a downward facing parabola.
+The simplest function that seems like it might fit the curve is a downward facing parabola, but that's a bit too crude.
 In GeoGebra, photos can be imported.
-The image of the torque curve could be entered and scaled correctly.
-Then points could be created that fall along the curve, and a polynomial curve fit could be performed.
-An example of such a process is seen below.
-The points can be moved and the effects can be seen in real-time on the curve fit.
+The image of a torque is imported and scaled correctly.
+Points are then created that fall along the curve, and a polynomial curve fit (3rd order) was done.
+In the example seen below the points can be moved and the effects can be seen in real-time on the curve fit.